South Carolina Murdaugh family confident 'justice will be served' after double murder of mother, son: friend

 The Murdaughs are one of South Carolina’s most prominent legal families.

 Paul Murdaugh was awaiting trial on a charge of boating under the influence causing death in a February 2019 crash that killed 19-year-old Mallory Beach.
 The woman’s body was found seven days after the crash.
+Since his death, the Daily Mail reported that Paul Murdaugh was said to have turned into a "totally different person" when he drank alcohol.

 The wreck led to stories questioning whether his family’s ties to the legal system in the area affected the investigation.